 The final stage of the social listening process is reporting, where the insights from data analysis are summarised and presented in a clear, actionable format.
 The goal of reporting is to provide decision-makers with the information they need to adjust strategies and respond effectively.

 Many social listening tools offer customisable dashboards where companies can view their metrics in real-time.
-These dashboards often include visualizations like graphs, charts, and heat maps that make it easy to track mentions, sentiment, and trends over time.
+These dashboards often include visualisations like graphs, charts, and heat maps that make it easy to track mentions, sentiment, and trends over time.

 Example: A dashboard might display the total number of mentions, sentiment distribution, and a timeline of conversation volume.